-Face masks recommended, though Trump says he won’t wear one
+Face coverings recommended, but Trump says he won’t wear one

 As with other public health guidance, the recommendation on face covering has been a moving target for the administration.
 Under the previous guidance, only the sick or those at high risk of complications from the respiratory illness were advised to wear masks.

-Surgeon General Jerome Adams wrote on Twitter at the end of February that people should “STOP BUYING MASKS” and said they were not effective in protecting the general public.
+Adams wrote on Twitter at the end of February that people should “STOP BUYING MASKS” and said they were not effective in protecting the general public.

 On Monday, he noted that the World Health Organization does not recommend masks for healthy members of the population.
 Three days later, he tweeted that though there remains “scant” evidence that wearing a mask, especially improperly, can protect the wearer, “emerging data suggests facial coverings may prevent asymptomatic disease transmission to others.”

+“We still believe the main driver of this pandemic is symptomatic (transmission),” he said, not people who may be infected but aren’t showing symptoms.

+“We can certainly see circumstances in which the use of masks — but homemade or cloth masks — at the community level may help in an overall comprehensive response to this disease,” Ryan said.

 Schneider reported from Orlando, Florida.
-Associated Press writer Jill Colvin in Washington contributed to this report.
+Associated Press writers Jill Colvin in Washington and Jamey Keaten in Geneva, Switzerland, contributed to this report.